Die Hard: Thematic analysis

 Peter Parshall observed that McClane and Gruber are reflections of each other.
 Brody contrasts McClane—an all-American stereotype compared to Western cowboy stars like Roy Rogers, John Wayne and Gary Cooper—to Gruber, a classically educated, European villain who refers to America as a "bankrupt" culture.
 Elizabeth Abele wrote that when compared to the superheroes of the previous decade in films like Superman (1978) and Raiders of the Lost Ark (1981), McClane is portrayed as physically but realistically masculine, conveying the idea of a "real man" who possesses independent, intrinsic strength.
 According to Justin Chang and Mark Olsen, this can be seen as a response to Reaganism—the political positions of United States president Ronald Reagan—promoting values of the American dream, self-reliance, initiative, and technological advancement.

-Willis believes that if given the choice, McClane would pass the responsibility of dealing with the terrorists on to anyone else, but he is forced to serve as a reluctant hero.
+Willis believes that if given the choice, McClane would pass the responsibility of dealing with the terrorists onto anyone else, but he is ultimately compelled to serve as a reluctant hero.
 When the character is introduced, he is wearing his wedding ring.
 Scott Tobias wrote this serves as a symbol of his marital commitment.
 Holly is presented as the opposite; she uses her maiden name and is not wearing her wedding ring.
 Instead, she is gifted a Rolex watch by her employers, serving as a symbol of her commitment to her job and the division in her marriage.
 When McClane unclasps the watch at the film's end to free Holly from Gruber's grasp, the totem of their separation is broken, and they appear to have reconciled.